 "It was a great experience for all of us," MacArthur teacher Laura McCue said.
-"The opportunity allowed students to express their views on national topics and to use that knowledge in a conversation with peers in another country."

 In Glen Cove, Mayor Ralph Suozzi and Republican challenger Reginald Spinello engaged in a debate at the high school coordinated by the school's Community Action Using Student Empowerment (CAUSE) class.
 A student panel interviewed the candidates on local issues, ranging from tourism to illegal housing, and Spinello was elected mayor in a mock election held after the debate.

 In Huntington, Assemb.
 Chad Luppinacci (R-Huntington Station) visited the high school's participation-in-government classes to discuss the basic philosophies of the Democratic and Republican parties, how a bill becomes a law, and major issues facing New York.

 In Elmont, Hempstead Councilman Edward Ambrosino discussed the ins and outs of voting with youngsters at Alden Terrace Elementary School.

 "We like our children to learn how important the right and responsibility to vote is," principal Amy Buchanan said.